Skip to main content

 El Paso

-Population (2017):
+Population (2023):

-Population growth (2010–17):
+Population growth (2016–23):

-4.7 percent (Texas: 12.1 percent)
+3.6 percent (Texas: 9.5 percent)

-Median household income (2017):
+Median household income (2023):

-National MSA rank (2017):
+National MSA rank (2023):

-No. 68*
+No. 67*

 *The El Paso metropolitan statistical area (MSA) encompasses El Paso and Hudspeth counties.

-• El Paso was the most-populous border metro in Texas until McAllen surpassed it in 2015.
+• El Paso was the most populous border metro in Texas until McAllen surpassed it in 2015.

 In 1848, before the Rio Grande marked the border between the United States and Mexico, the flags of Mexico and Spain flew over what would become El Paso.
-U.S. Army post Fort Bliss came into existence in 1854, five years before the city was formally established in 1859.
+U.S. Army post Fort Bliss came into existence in 1854, five years before the city was formally founded in 1859.

 Over the years, more conventional industries emerged.
 Augmenting cotton production, copper smelting and oil refining entered the area and expanded the economy in the late 19th and early 20th centuries.

-Industry clusters: prime site for government, retail
+Industry clusters: Prime site for trade, government, retail

 Chart 4.1: El Paso’s Economy Dependent on Cross-Border Tourism, Government